Bioinformatics Support for HMS & HNDC

 No prior NGS or command line expertise is required for our workshops or courses unless explicitly stated.

-October-December: In-depth NGS data analysis course (RNA-Seq only)
+- October 31st - December 2nd: In-depth NGS data analysis course (RNA-Seq)

-October 20th: Introduction to Differential Gene Expression analysis
+- October 20th: Introduction to Differential Gene Expression (DGE) analysis for RNA-Seq

 - June 22nd - August 12th: In-depth NGS data analysis course